-Snälltåget to Berlin – Travel by train from Malmö to Germany
+Snälltåget to Berlin – Take a train to Germany from Malmö

 Only 34 miles as the crow flies from Malmö, but with far too many islands, ferries and bridges to be able to get there easily by car.
 Berlin is close, yet far away.
 Flying from Copenhagen to Berlin also didn't feel right for such a short distance.
 We therefore packed up the whole family (including the dog) and took Snälltåget to Berlin.
 An incredibly fun trip that I would very much like to do again!